Literature

 Where does the title Arrel inoïda come from?

 — I really like discovering words.
 At home, with my mother and my sister, we like to cut out words from newspapers.
 One day, my mother gave me the word 'inoït' and it caught my attention a lot, because I like to reflect on silence.
-'Inoït' means that it is something that exists, but that we do not hear.
+'Inoït' means that it is something that is there, but that we do not hear.
 This idea of the small things that surround us, but that we do not listen to, seemed very inspiring to me, especially in a society like today's, marked by noise.
 This is the idea that the book follows.

 Cargando